sherlock-wings/snowflake_sandbox/RBAC/access_definitions/on_warehouses/use-watch.md

     1. `MONITOR`
         - Allows the role to view and monitor usage statistics and performance metrics related to the warehouse.
 This includes querying warehouse activity (e.g., through views like `WAREHOUSE_LOAD_HISTORY`), monitoring the credits consumed, and viewing other warehouse-related metadata.

-**Note that there is no concept of a "Full" or "Owner" access role with warehouses.
-Ownership of warehouses is held directly by the `*_SYSADMIN` role for each environment.**

 # "Use-Watch" Schema Access: SQL Definition